New Year's Day Lucky Foods

 Other Lucky Foods To Eat On New Year's Day

-Other than collard greens and black-eyed peas, there are some foods people eat for good luck and prosperity.
+Other than collard greens, stewed tomatoes, and black-eyed peas, there are some foods people eat for good luck and prosperity.

 - Grapes are eaten in Spain for a prosperous new year.
 People eat twelve grapes at midnight.
 One grape is eaten for each stroke of the clock until midnight.
 Each grape represents a different month.
 The first grape is for January and other grapes follow the months of the calendar.
 If the seventh grape is sour, then July will be a sour month.
 The sweet grapes represent sweet months.

 - Legumes including beans, peas, and lentils are also symbolic of money like the green leafy vegetables.

 - Pork is eaten to symbolize progress.
 Pigs push forward, rooting in the ground before moving forward.
 The rich fat of pork represents wealth.